ats1995/qmk_firmware/BYLAWS.md

 * Mark Merin (@mechmerlin)
 * James Young (@noroadsleft)

-### Members
+### Directors

-While Collaborators have wide latitude when choosing which contributions to accept, Members help set QMK’s technical direction.
-When it’s not clear how a change should be made Members will discuss and come to a consensus.
-All Members are also Collaborators.
+While Collaborators have wide latitude when choosing which contributions to accept, Directors help set QMK’s technical direction.
+When it’s not clear how a change should be made Directors will discuss and come to a consensus.
+All Directors are also Collaborators.

-#### Current members (in order of seniority):
+#### Current Directors (in order of seniority):

 * Jack Humbert (@jackhumbert)
 * Zach White (@skullydazed)